Frequently Asked Questions

 - Organize group activities to explore new, interesting, and challenging aspects of ham radio, such as frequency measuring tests, space shuttle landings, new digital modes, and so forth.

 - Install, repair, and upgrade Club equipment, including communications trailers, repeaters, antennas, and so forth.
+Our Club operates several repeaters that allow us to easily communicate using handheld radios and other low-powered radios.

 How can I use my radios to help during emergencies?